ImageMagick/Usage-Markdown/color_mods/index.md

 For more examples of generating gradients see [Gradients of Color](../canvas/#gradient).

-You may also be interested in a way of tiling greyscale images using a image for each grey level, which can produce even better 'map' like images.
+You may also be interested in a way of tiling greyscale images using an image for each grey level, which can produce even better 'map' like images.
 See [Dithering with Patterns](../quantize/#diy_symbols).

 ### Function to Color LUT Conversion {#fx_to_lut}

 These pre-prepared "Lookup Table Images" (or LUTs) can also be used to greatly increase the speed of very complex and thus slow "`-fx`" operations, so instead of IM interpreting the functional string 3 or 4 times per pixel, it can do a much faster lookup of the replacement color.

-The procedure for doing this is quite straightforward, either apply the function to a unmodified linear gradient, or replace the '`u`' in the function with the value '`(i/w)`' or '`(j/h)`' to calculate the replace value based on its position.
+The procedure for doing this is quite straightforward, either apply the function to an unmodified linear gradient, or replace the '`u`' in the function with the value '`(i/w)`' or '`(j/h)`' to calculate the replace value based on its position.

 For example, in the advanced ['Aqua' Effects](../advanced/#aqua_effects) example, I used a complex "`-fx`" function to adjust the gray-scale output of the [Shade operator](../transform/#shade)".
 Also as this gray-scale adjustment is also overlaid onto a 'DodgerBlue' shape, there is no reason why the results of both of these operators could not be combined into a single gradient lookup table.